VenketeshPanda/IMDb-Backend-Assignment/README.md

   -> Any one can access the GET routes to fetch and see all the movies, actors and producer details.

-  -> But only a authenticated use can make any changes/add any items to the list.
+  -> But only a authenticated user can make any changes/add any items to the list.
 So that any one who is not authorized doesn't make any unnecessary changes to our data.

   -> A new user can register with username, email and password.